cruzlorite/mpc/index.md

 The 0.2.X release series brin ...

-WARNING: The 0.2.X release uses a different database scheme, so if you are using the sqlite backend and upgraded from the 0.1.X series you must delete the `rainy.db` file and start over (your notes from Tomboy/Tomdroid will be saved in the new DB upon first sync).
-The settings.conf file format has changed, too, so better start from scratch!

 ATTENTION: The 0.2.X release uses a different database scheme, so if you are using the sqlite backend and upgraded from the 0.1.X series you must delete the `rainy.db` file and start over (your notes from Tomboy/Tomdroid will be saved in the new DB upon first sync).
 The settings.conf file format has changed, too, so better start from scratch!

 [united]: http://bootswatch.com/
 [blog]: http://exceptionrethrown.wordpress.com/